Estimation of Energy-dissipation Lower-bounds for Neuromorphic Learning-in-memory: Results

-Fig.~\ref{fig_4}A plots the energy barrier-height $E_n^01-E_n^04$ and the estimated instantaneous power $E_n^0 R_n$ for LIM$_B$ with different update-rate schedules $P1-P4$.
-Each schedule corresponds to a different value of $\gamma$ in $r(n) = 1/n^{1+\gamma}$.
-Note that for this experiment we have used the numerical expression given by Eq.~\ref{methods_eq_EtotalB_ex2} for parameters $\#FLOPS$ and $M$ that correspond to a brain-scale AI workload (extrapolated from~\ref{fig_1}A).
-For the polynomial update-rate, the barrier height increases logarithmically, as a result the instantaneous power dissipation for LIM$_B$ decreases monotonically.
-Also note that at the end of the training $E^0_{\infty}$ is higher and satisfies the constraint~\ref{methods_eq_constraints_E0}.
+To estimate the total energy that might be required to train such a system, we use another trend that relates the energy consumption to the number of FLOPS used during training.
+The trend shown in Fig.~\ref{fig_7} appears to be linear and is benchmarked against reported energy dissipation metrics for several AI systems~\cite{Gonzalez2021TransformerEnergy,DeFreitas2022LaMDA,Brown2020GPT3}.
+By extrapolating this FLOPs-to-energy relation to a brain-scale AI model one can estimate the energy required to train the model to be \SI{e17}{\joule} or equivalently \SI{2.78e7}{\mega Wh}.

-Fig.~\ref{fig_4}B plots the estimated energy dissipation for training a brain-scale AI system using LIM$_A$ and LIM$_B$ for different values of $\gamma$.
-Note that for LIM$_B$, this is equivalent to estimating the area under the curve (AUC) for different update schedules shown in Fig.~\ref{fig_4}A. As evident in the figure, there exists an energy trade-off between LIM$_A$ and LIM$_B$ with respect to the update rate parameter $\gamma$.
-As the update rate decays faster, the energy consumption for LIM$_A$, described in Eq.~\ref{eq_EtotalA} increases and saturates at $\gamma\approx10$.
-It is important to note that as LIM$_A$ approaches the adiabatic operation where $\gamma\rightarrow0$, the energy consumption diminishes to $0$.
-On the other hand, the energy dissipation for LIM$_B$, as shown in Eq.~\ref{eq_EtotalB}, decreases as $\gamma$ increases.
+Now we shift focus to explore the fundamental energy bound for training such workloads under our LIM theoretical framework.
+Fig.~\ref{fig_8}(A) plots the energy barrier-height $E_n^01-E_n^04$ and the estimated instantaneous power $\Delta E_n J_n$ with different update-rate schedules $P1-P4$.
+Each schedule corresponds to a different value of $\gamma$ in $r_n = 1/n^{1+\gamma}$.
+Note that for this experiment we have used the numerical expression given by Eq.~\ref{eq_energyEpsDelta-2} for parameters $\#FLOPS$ and $M$ that correspond to a brain-scale AI workload (extrapolated from Fig~\ref{fig_7}).
+For the polynomially decreasing update rate, the barrier height increases logarithmically.
+As a result, the instantaneous power dissipation for LIM systems decreases monotonically.
+Also note that at the end of the training $E^0_{\infty}$ is higher and satisfies the constraint~\ref{eq_main_constraints_E0_flops}.